eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_rigid_bodies/README.md

 You can control how objects should respond during collisions by tweaking their friction and restitution values as well as by controlling which pairs of colliders should interact.
 This is done by providing the following collider properties:

-The top level arrays of `physicsMaterials` and `collisionFilters` objects are provided by adding the `MSFT_rigid_bodies` extension to any root `glTF` object, while the colliers array is provided by the `MSFT_collision_primitives` extension.
+The top level arrays of `physicsMaterials` and `collisionFilters` objects are provided by adding the `KHR_rigid_bodies` extension to any root `glTF` object, while the colliers array is provided by the `KHR_collision_shapes` extension.
 If a collider has no physics material assigned, the simulation engine may choose any appropriate default values.

 Physics materials offer the following properties: